TechSavantis/polisparalela/site/content/thinks/5-secrets-to-keeping-your-customers-truly-happy.md

 > Build anticipation with your customers

 If your product is "fleeting" and only lasts a short time, delay actually draws out the pleasure beyond the experience itself.
 You can also make unavoidable delays more enjoyable by building anticipation.
-One example of this we recently experienced at Tomango was in implementing a suitable "loading" message whilst a website performed an unavoidably time-consuming task.
+One example of this we recently experienced at Polis Paralela was in implementing a suitable "loading" message whilst a website performed an unavoidably time-consuming task.

 One extreme idea worth trying is the idea of "Pay now" bundling - where you remove the "pain of paying" from the future experience of the actual delivery of your product, so it becomes a delightful surprise.